Tired Of Sweating After Eating? Avoid These 8 Sweat Triggers

 Table of Contents

-Sweaty armpits and clammy palms are just a few of the places this inconvenient sweat might rear it’s ugly head.
+Sweaty armpits and clammy palms are just a few of the places this inconvenient sweat might rear its ugly head.

 Sweating after eating is annoying and embarrassing.
 It can leave you feeling like you’re forever doomed to eating takeout and dining alone.

-You’re probably asking yourself: Why me?
+You’re probably asking yourself: why me?

 - The Types of Food You’re Eating